Begoña Gómez: Investigation into influence trafficking and corruption, 2024

 On 10 June 2024, the European Public Prosecutor's Office, which rejected Vox's private accusation because these are not allowed in this type of procedure, demanded that the court assume part of the investigation of the case for alleged corruption, alleging that European funds were involved.

-Complutense University sent the court a report in which it found indications that Gómez could have committed a crime of misappropriation by having appropriated software financed by the University itself, and by having issued contracts and expenses on behalf of the University without being authorized to do so.
+Complutense University sent the court a report in which it found indications that Gómez could have committed a crime of misappropriation by having appropriated software financed by the University itself, and by having issued contracts and expenses on behalf of the University without being authorised to do so.
 The report also indicated lack of cooperation on the part of the investigated.

-On 15 July 2024, Juan Carlos Barrabés, a Spanish businessman linked to Gomez, testified as a witness.
-He claimed to have met up to eight times with Gómez at the Moncloa Palace, and on at least two occasions with President Pedro Sánchez present.
-On July 19, 2024, Gómez refused to testify before Judge Peinado.
+On 15 July 2024, Juan Carlos Barrabés, a Spanish businessman linked to Gómez, testified as a witness.
+He claimed to have met up to eight times with her at the Moncloa Palace, and on at least two occasions with Pedro Sánchez present.
+Four days later, Gómez refused to testify before Peinado.
 The vice-rectors of Complutense University stated that they had warned Gómez that she could not put the software financed by the Complutense University in her name.
 Likewise, vice-rector Juan Carlos Doadrio declared that it was rector Joaquín Goyache who had ordered him to create the chair of Gómez.
 On 29 October 2024, the judge charged Gómez with alleged crimes of misappropriation and professional trespassing for supposedly having appropriated the software of the chair that was paid for by the Complutense University.
-In September 2025, Judge Juan Carlos Peinado summoned Gomez to appear in court for a jury trial.
+In September 2025, Peinado summoned Gómez to appear in court for a jury trial.
+Following the two-year investigation, on 14 April 2026, it was reported that she is formally charged on several corruption offences, that include embezzlement, influence peddling, and misuse of public funds.
+A 20 June report, confirms that she will stand trail for the corruption charges against her and must hand in her passport, as she is banned from leaving the country.

 Personal life

 Gómez married Sánchez in 2006, at the Hipódromo de la Zarzuela racecourse in Madrid, in a ceremony officiated by PSOE politician Trinidad Jiménez.
 They have two daughters, Carlota (born 2005) and Ainhoa (born 2007).
 Gómez and several government politicians were early positive cases in the COVID-19 pandemic in Spain after they had attended an International Women's Day march on 8 March 2020.
-That event was criticized for going ahead while the virus was spreading.
+That event was criticised for going ahead while the virus was spreading.
 On 2 May 2020, Sánchez confirmed Gómez's recovery.